SohamDevrukhkar/Project-1/README.md

 # Project-1
-This is spotify fronted created with html,css.
+This is project spotify fronted created with html,css.